VoltDB/voltdb-kafka-connector/README.md

 - **offset.storage.file.filename** The file to store connector offsets.
 - **tasks.max** The maximum number of tasks that should be created for this connector
 - **rest.port** (default: 8083) The port the REST interface listens on for HTTP requests.

+##Current release of VoltDB Kafka sink connector does not support schema.Set the following properties to false
 - **key.converter.schemas.enable=false** Disable schema conversion.
 - **value.converter.schemas.enable=false** Disable schema conversion.
 - **internal.key.converter.schemas.enable=false** Disable schema conversion.
-  Current release of VoltDB Kafka sink connector does not support schema
 - **internal.value.converter.schemas.enable=false** Disable schema conversion.
-  Current release of VoltDB Kafka sink connector does not support schema

 #### Connect Properties
 - **name** (default:KafkaSinkConnector) Unique name for the connector